nerves-project-attic/system_registry/README.md

 `:medium` over `:low` and so on.
 Any transactions that fall into the `:_` priority level will be merged together in no particular order.

-The mount point for the `Config` processor defaults to `:config`, but can be configured in your application:
+The mount point for `SystemRegistry.Processor.Config` defaults to `:config`, but can be configured in your application:

 ```elixir
 config :system_registry, SystemRegistry.Processor.Config,